The Bankrate promise

 Fire safety plan — Every family should prepare in advance and create a plan of how they will react in the event of a fire.
 This would entail drawing a map of your home, marking every door and window.
-There should be two ways out of every room.
+Ideally, there should be two ways out of every room.
 Each family member should know their exit points based on where they are in the house.
 The plan should include a meeting spot outside the home where everyone can meet to ensure that all family members got out safely.

 Fire drills — Once the fire safety plan has been established, the family should practice the different ways out of the house based on where they may be.
 Drills should take place during the day and at night.
 It’s best to review the plan and practice evacuation routes at least twice a year, perhaps at the same time as you change batteries in your smoke detectors.
 Children should practice their evacuation routes on their own in case parents aren’t able to help them out.

-Maintenance schedule — Although you may have all the safety devices, if they’re not working, they won’t be able to prevent or alert you to a fire.
+Equipment checks — Although you may have all the safety devices, if they’re not working, they won’t be able to prevent or alert you to a fire.
 Therefore, it’s best to establish a maintenance schedule.